Everything you need to know about July and August rail industrial action

 Caught in the middle: the long-suffering passenger.
 Since June 2022, national rail strikes and other forms of industrial action have scuppered the travel plans of tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.

-Transport for Wales and ScotRail are not involved and will run normal services, but some of the affected operators usually run trains in Wales and Scotland.
+Transport for Wales and ScotRail are not involved and will run normal services – but as some of the affected operators usually run trains in Wales and Scotland, services on strike days may be more crowded than normal.

 These are the key questions and answers.